 The most extreme measures taken during the COVID-19 pandemic to date in Singapore, entailed the Singapore Government imposing a lockdown that was termed the 'Circuit Breaker' between 7 April 2020 and 2 June 2020.
 During that time, all matters fixed for hearing before the Singapore courts were adjourned, unless assessed to be essential and urgent.
 The implementation of the 'Circuit Breaker' resulted in the vacation of many hearings.
 To prevent a backlog of cases, the Singapore courts dispensed with the mid-year court vacation break in 2020 to deal with the backlog.
 In the early days of the Covid-19 pandemic, the Singapore State Courts also piloted an initiative to use asynchronous hearings, by way of exchange of written correspondence with the parties using an instantaneous communication system.
 Asynchronous hearings may help avoid the need for an oral hearing.
 At the Opening of the Legal Year 2021, it was announced that most of the cases impeded by the Circuit Breaker had either been fixed for hearing or substantively disposed of.
-At the 2022 International Consortium for Court Excellence Conference on 15 March 2022, Singapore's Chief Justice announced that the Singapore Courts will continue to use asynchronous hearings and to expand the use of such hearings in a much wider range of cases.
+At the 2022 International Consortium for Court Excellence Conference on 15 March 2022,

+Singapore's Chief Justice announced that the Singapore Courts will continue to use asynchronous hearings and to expand the use of such hearings in a much wider range of cases.
+Since then, the Singapore State Courts have implemented the asynchronous hearing of pre-trial conferences and criminal case disclosure conferences with effect from 22 May 2023.

 It was observed by the courts during the pandemic that parties would try (unsuccessfully in most cases) to cite the pandemic as a reason for not being able to testify in person in Court, and the court has cautioned against that.
 For example, in Sahara Energy International Pte Ltd v Chu Said Thong and another [2020] SGHC 272, an application was made for the giving of evidence via video-link arising out of COVID-19-related travel restrictions.
-The High Court held that Witnesses need to be unable to come to SG, not unwilling, and need to have made all reasonable attempts to attend in person.
-In another case Wang Xiaopu v Koh Mui Lee and ors [2022] SGHC 54, the court cautioned against blindly citing the pandemic as a reason as to why a witness is unable to testify physically at trial.
+The High Court held that witnesses need to be unable to come to Singapore, not unwilling, and need to have made all reasonable attempts to attend in person.
+In Wang Xiaopu v Koh Mui Lee and ors [2022] SGHC 54, the court cautioned against blindly citing the pandemic as a reason as to why a witness is unable to testify physically at trial.
 Generally, safety issues are relevant but not determinative, and attention must be paid to the facts to demonstrate why the pandemic prevented attendance.